anitaposch/learn-bitcoin/Updates after publishing 21-07-23.md

 ---

 930-author
-She is a member of the board of Bitcoin Austria - an educational non-profit organization.
-->
-She is the founder of Bitcoin for Fairness - an educational non-profit initiative.
+[Anita Posch](https://anitaposch.com/) is a Bitcoin advocate, author and host of the Anita Posch show.
+She is the executive director of Bitcoin for Fairness - an educational non-profit initiative.

 ---
-950-back-cover
-She is a member of the board of Bitcoin Austria - an educational non-profit organization.
-->
-She is the founder of Bitcoin for Fairness - an educational non-profit initiative.

----
 960-description-website

-She is a member of the board of Bitcoin Austria - an educational non-profit organization.
-->
-She is the founder of Bitcoin for Fairness - an educational non-profit initiative.
+[Anita Posch](https://anitaposch.com/) is a Bitcoin advocate, author and host of the Anita Posch show.
+She is the executive director of Bitcoin for Fairness - an educational non-profit initiative.

 ----